ENCCS/julia-for-hpda/content/linear-algebra.rst

 Exercises
 ---------

-.. exercise:: Sparse matrix computations
+.. todo:: Sparse matrix computations

    Create a sparse 5000x5000-matrix S with roughly 5000 non-zero elements uniformly distributed on [0,1].
 Compute S^10 and time the